It’s Friday and It’s a Beautiful Morning (4)

 As I was trying to plot the day, when I searched the Underdogs Gallery, Google indicated that it was closed thus eliminating it as a possibility.
 I should have gone to their website because the gallery is closed Sunday and Monday but should have been open Friday.
 Nevertheless, I struck it from my list and, after due consideration, decided I’d walk – somewhat ironically as it turned out – to the Art Zone.

-This screen shot taken from Google Maps shows the route I’d take to the Art Zone.
+The above screen shot taken from Google Maps shows the route I’d take to the Art Zone.
 If you enlarge the map, you’ll see the Underdogs Gallery near the top right and, while you can’t see the Panorâmico, it’s in the middle of the cluster of small roads just north of the A5 highway as it crosses the Parque Florestal de Monsanto.
 However, this isn’t the factor that makes the walk ironic.
 If you look just to the left of the Art Zone, you’ll see a pink area surrounded by a single arced road.
 That’s the location of the Blue Wall that Ana and I took a long, mildly disappointing trip to visit yesterday.
 Had I paid attention to its neighborhood – Alvalade – I would have connected it to the Metro Ana and I rode back to take us to the Estufa Fria.

-No coins in the fountain
+No coins in the fountain.

 If you’ve read these posts very carefully and you have an excellent memory you might have noticed that I no longer use the term street art but have replaced it with wall art, outdoor art, or some equivalent term.
 The reason for this arose on my long walk through Praça Martim Moniz, up the Avenida Almirante Reis, and then along some less major thoroughfares.
 It was on one of these that I came upon some literal street art.